ptor/flopp-to-winch/README.md

-This is a tool to create a Norsk Data filesystem (aka "directory") from (a set of) floppy disks created with the ND SINTRAN-III tool "WINCH-TO-FLOPPY".
+This is a tool to create a Norsk Data filesystem (aka "directory") from (a set of) floppy disks created with the ND SINTRAN-III backup tool "WINCH-TO-FLOPPY".
 The format created with WINCH-TO-FLOPPY is documented at [ndwiki.org](http://www.ndwiki.org/wiki/WINCH-TO-FLOPP#Description_of_backup_format)